How Much Shaving Foam or Gel Should You Use? The Right Way to Protect Your Skin

 For those with sensitive skin or frequent post-shave irritation, the issue is often not just the razor itself, but how shaving products are used.
 Getting the right amount and applying it properly can make a significant difference in both comfort and results.

-In this guide, we’ll explain how much shaving foam or gel you should use, the differences between them, and the proper technique to help protect your skin.
+In this guide, we’ll explain how much shaving foam or gel you should use, explore the differences in shaving foam vs gel, and show the proper technique to help protect your skin.

 What Is the Purpose of Shaving Foam or Gel?